vlesierse/vlesierse.github.io/_posts/2015-12-20-cache-busting-using-aspnet5.md

 app.UseStaticFiles();
 ~~~

 While serving the files it will add a `ETag` header to the response.
-This way ASP.NET 5 will optimize your application.
+This way ASP.NET Core will optimize your application.

 ```
 Accept-Ranges:bytes